 Permissions

-If you need to assign different permissions to personnel in your enterprise to access your cloud resources, Identity and Access Management (IAM) is a good choice for fine-grained permissions management.
+If you need to control resource access for your personnel, Identity and Access Management (IAM) is a good choice for fine-grained permissions management.
 IAM provides identity authentication, permissions management, and access control, helping you securely access your cloud resources.

-With IAM, you can use your account to create IAM users for your employees, and assign permissions to the users to control their access to specific resource types.
-For example, if you need to grant some users the permissions to view TMS resources, but don't want these users to delete predefined tags, you can create users using IAM and assign TMS ReadOnlyAccess permissions to these users.
+With IAM, you can create IAM users for your employees, and assign permissions to the users to control their access to specific resource types.
+For example, if you need to grant some users the permissions to view TMS resources, but do not want these users to delete predefined tags, you can create users using IAM and assign TMS ReadOnlyAccess permissions to these users.

 If your account does not require IAM for permissions management, you can skip this section.

-IAM is a free service.
-You only pay for the resources in your account.
+IAM can be used free of charge.
+You pay only for the resources in your account.
 For more information about IAM, see IAM Service Overview.

 TMS Permissions